corshy/blog.io/about.md

 ---
 layout: page
 title: "About"
-description: "学苟知本，六经皆我注脚 "
+description: "One of a kind."
-header-img: "img/zhihu.jpg"
+header-img: "img/orange.jpg"
 ---